 According to Jade Phoenix of Severn, he said sliders are perfect for couches and dressers, and you can make lifting of the large chair easier by looping the arm straps below the seat of the chair, placing your arms through the holes to slide the chair by lifting adequate weight.

-Fortunately, many moving companies across the country will offer to take apart any furniture that might require it before moving.
+Fortunately, many cross country moving companies will offer to take apart any furniture that might require it before moving.
 You just need to ask your local mover if this service is available.
 There are many basic things to know if you are handling the disassembling yourself.

 Here are the essential things to know when disassembling furniture: